White Polenta with White Mushrooms and Parmesan Cheese

 - Salt and freshly ground pepper

-Line a 9-inch-square baking dish with plastic, leaving overhang on two sides.
+Line a 9-inch-square baking dish with plastic, leaving overhang on 2 sides.
 Bring the water and coarse salt to a boil in a medium pan.
 Meanwhile, bring milk to a simmer in a small pan over medium heat.

 Slowly add polenta to boiling water, whisking constantly until combined.
 Reduce heat until only a couple large bubbles appear at a time.
 Whisk in 1/4 cup simmering milk; cook, stirring often, until milk is absorbed, about 30 seconds.
 Repeat until all milk is added and polenta is cooked, about 5 minutes.
 Remove from heat; add grated Parmesan, stirring until melted.